 During the investigation of this complaint by this Office, the Provider was requested to supply its written response to the complaint and to supply all relevant documents and information.
 The Provider responded in writing to the complaint and supplied a number of items in evidence.
-The Complainant Company was given the opportunity to see the Provider's response and the evidence supplied by the Provider.
+The Complainant was given the opportunity to see the Provider's response and the evidence supplied by the Provider.
 A full exchange of documentation and evidence took place between the parties.

 In arriving at my Legally Binding Decision I have carefully considered the evidence and submissions put forward by the parties to the complaint.
 Having reviewed and considered the submissions made by the parties to this complaint, I am satisfied that the submissions and evidence furnished did not disclose a conflict of fact such as would require the holding of an Oral Hearing to resolve any such conflict.
 I am also satisfied that the submissions and evidence furnished were sufficient to enable a Legally Binding Decision to be made in this complaint without the necessity for holding an Oral Hearing.

-A Preliminary Decision was issued to the parties 27 January 2021, outlining the preliminary determination of this office in relation to the complaint.
+A Preliminary Decision was issued to the parties on 29 March 2021, outlining the preliminary determination of this office in relation to the complaint.
 The parties were advised on that date, that certain limited submissions could then be made within a period of 15 working days, and in the absence of such submissions from either or both of the parties, within that period, a Legally Binding Decision would be issued to the parties, on the same terms as the Preliminary Decision, in order to conclude the matter.

-In the absence of additional submissions from the parties, within the period permitted, the final determination of this office is set out below.
+Following the consideration of additional submissions from the parties, the final determination of this office is set out below.

-I note that the Complainant Company, which holds a commercial insurance policy with the Provider, notified the Provider on 8 April 2020 of a claim for business interruption losses due to the temporary closure of its business on 16 March 2020 for a period, as a result of measures imposed by the government to curb the spread of the coronavirus (COVID-19).
+The Complainant, a sole trader trading as a public house and restaurant, held a pub insurance policy with the Provider.
+His Broker notified the Provider by telephone on 27 March 2020 of his claim for business interruption losses as a result of the temporary closure of his business from 15 March 2020, as a result of measures imposed by the Government to curb the spread of the coronavirus (COVID-19).

-Following its assessment, I note that the Provider wrote to the Complainant Company on 29 April 2020 to advise that it was declining indemnity as the commercial insurance policy only provides business interruption cover where there has been damage to the insured property caused by one of the specified perils listed in the policy.
+Following its assessment, the Provider wrote to the Complainant on 24 April 2020 to advise that it was declining indemnity because the pub insurance policy only provides business interruption cover where there has been damage to the insured property caused by one of the specified perils listed in the policy, a decision it subsequently stood over upon review on 30 June 2020.

-I am satisfied that the Complainant Company's commercial insurance policy, like all insurance policies, does not provide cover for every possible eventuality.
-Instead, the cover will be subject to the terms, conditions, endorsements and exclusions set out in the policy documentation which the parties agreed to put in place.

-I note that Section 1, 'Material Damage', of the applicable commercial insurance policy booklet provides, at pg.
-11, as follows:
+The Complainant's pub insurance policy, like all insurance policies, did not provide cover for every possible eventuality.
+Rather the cover was subject to the terms, conditions, endorsements and exclusions set out in the policy documentation.
+I note that Section 1, 'Material Damage', of the applicable pub insurance policy booklet provides, at pg.
+10, as follows:

-"The [Provider] agrees that if any of the Property Insured described in the Schedule be lost destroyed or damaged by any of the Contingencies in force as specified in the Schedule the Company will pay to the Insured the value of the property at the time of its loss or destruction or the amount of the damage or at the Company's option reinstate or replace such property or any part of it".
-In this regard, I note that the 'Material Damage - Contingencies' section of the policy booklet provides at pgs.
-12-14, as follows:
+"The Company agrees that if any of the Property Insured described in the Schedule be lost destroyed or damaged by any of the Contingencies in force as specified in the Schedule the Company will pay to the Insured the value of the property at the time of its loss or destruction or the amount of the damage or at the Company's option reinstate or replace such property or any part of it".

+In this regard, the 'Material Damage - Contingencies' section of the Complainant's Pub Policy Endorsement document, which forms part of the policy schedule, provides at pg.
+4, as follows: